robstave/Meowcards/cards/go/go-qz2.md

 Channels follow the principle "Don't communicate by sharing memory; share memory by communicating," leading to more maintainable and less error-prone concurrent code.

+**Channels vs Mutexes**:
+- **Channels**:
+  - Designed for communication between goroutines by passing messages, avoiding shared state entirely.
+  - Simplify synchronization by eliminating the need for explicit locking and unlocking.
+  - Ideal for "easy stuff" like producer-consumer patterns, fan-out/fan-in workflows, and signaling between goroutines.

+- **Mutexes**:
+  - Used for protecting shared memory by enforcing mutual exclusion.
+  - Require careful handling to avoid deadlocks, race conditions, and other concurrency bugs.
+  - Necessary for low-level synchronization or when shared state cannot be avoided.

+**When to Use Channels**:
+- When the problem can be modeled as message passing (e.g., sending tasks to workers).
+- For coordinating goroutines without exposing shared memory.

+**When to Use Mutexes**:
+- When performance is critical, and the overhead of channels is too high.
+- For fine-grained control over shared memory access.

+By encouraging message passing, channels reduce the need for mutexes in many scenarios, making concurrent code easier to reason about and less prone to errors.

 <!-- Card End -->

+# mark

 <!-- Card Start -->